Independent Professional Practice Development

 There will be a tripartite meeting between the student, module leader and identified work-based facilitator (as relevant - this may be Skype/Email/Teleconference as dictated by the accessibility) to develop and agree the specific area for exploration, followed by a period of planned, self-directed learning supported, as requested by the student.

 A key element of the module is self-study as there is no requirement to attend the University for taught content.
-Individual tutorial support is offered through the School’s personal tutoring system and the module leader will work with individuals and their work-based supervisor /employing organisation to devise the necessary competencies for achievement of the learning outcomes.
+Individual tutorial support is offered through the School’s academic mentoring system and the module leader will work with individuals and their work-based supervisor /employing organisation to devise the necessary competencies for achievement of the learning outcomes.
 Relevant learning resources are made available to students through the Keele Learning Environment.

 Teaching and assessment